-As a Philadelphia corporate photographer, I am asked to photograph a wide variety of projects and subjects.
-This project was a photographic collaboration with The School of the Pennsylvania Ballet, the school that is affiliated with the Pennsylvania Ballet in Philadelphia.
+I’m often asked to photograph a wide variety of projects and subjects.
+This project was a photographic commission from The School of the Pennsylvania Ballet, the school that is affiliated with the Pennsylvania Ballet in Philadelphia.
 They asked for a variety of promotional imagery using their students as the subjects.

 When lighting, practicality sometimes wins out.
 All lighting modifiers produce a particular field of optimal light.
 Certain modifiers such as snoots, barn doors, or grids provide a narrow and focused beam of light.
 This can be particularly useful when you, as the photographer, wish to highlight only a certain portion of the photograph.
 A good example of this can be seen in my work with Syd Carpenter on my blog.
 For the portraits we made together, I used a small gridded softbox to shape and draw attention to her face.
 This adds drama, shadowing, and three dimensionality to the image.
 Because of their narrow beams, these modifiers are also well suited for rim lights and accent lights.